 Details on the full set of URIs used for each supported operation in the API is summarized in the Google APIs Discovery Service Reference document.

 Here are a couple of examples of how this works in the Google APIs Discovery Service.

 List all the Google APIs Discovery Service supported APIs:

-Get the Discovery document for the URL Shortener API, version 1:
+Get the Discovery document for Google Cloud Service Management API, version 1: